-- The best time to visit Tokyo is March, April, October, and November.
+- The best months to visit Tokyo are March, April, October, and November.
 The weather is nearly perfect, with none of the heavy rains and high temperatures of summer.
 Sightseeing, outdoor activities, parks, and gardens are at their best.

 - Best Time for Good Weather: Late March to May and October to early December.

 - Best Time for Sightseeing: March, April, October, and November.

 - Best Time for Honeymoon: Springtime (cherry blossoms) and late fall (foliage season) are the most romantic times to visit Tokyo.

 - Best Time for Nightlife: Year-round Tokyo has plenty of going on at night.